 1. They have your phone records

 The Patriot Act allows the U.S. Government to obtain “business records that are relevant to terrorist investigations.”
-This apparently includes records of every domestic call made in the U.S., including the number dialed, the time of the call and its duration.
+This apparently includes records of every domestic and international call made in the U.S., including the number dialed, the time of the call, and its duration.